 Red blood cells are made in the spongy material called bone marrow deep inside your bones.

-These blood cells normally live for about 120 days before your spleen removes them.
+These blood cells normally live for about 120 days.

 If you have hemolytic anemia, your body destroys red blood cells faster than your bone marrow can make new ones.
 Sometimes these red blood cells live for only a few days.